The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 This issue is currently not available for export.
 If you are experiencing the issue described below, please file a new ticket in JIRA.
 Once a new ticket has been created, please add a link to it that points back to this Redmine ticket.

 To start puppet agent with —listen you need both the auth.conf and namespaceauth.conf.
 I don’t think the namespaceauth.conf is necessary anymore since it seems to do the same thing but less as the auth.conf (both badly named security files), so if that’s true get rid of it.
 Otherwise document it.

-#2 Updated by John Kloian almost 4 years ago
+#2 Updated by John Kloian about 4 years ago

 It appears that currently the namespaceauth.conf file must exist, but it can be empty.

 Will not start without authorization file /etc/puppet/namespaceauth.conf

 Touch /etc/puppet/namespaceauth.conf and puppet will run correctly and use ACLs as stated in auth.conf

 #3 Updated by Matt Robinson over 3 years ago

 I’m pretty certain that namespaceauth.conf is completely useless at this point, so probably need removal not documentation.
 I haven’t conclusively proven this and don’t have the time to do so right now, so I’m removing myself from the ticket.